 If you are in more than one lab, please ensure that you are charging your Fairshare to the appropriate group by using this option in all of your job scripts and specifying the lab group.

-squeue and sacct are two different commands that allow you to monitor job activity in SLURM. sacct talks directly to the slurm accounting database and provides both live and historic data (up to 6 months). sacct with out any options will print out all the jobs you have run in the past day. sacct -j 999999 will show you a specific job.
+To monitor jobs use sacctsacct with out any options will print out all the jobs you have run in the past day. sacct -j JOBID will show you a specific job.
 Note that sacct is almost live data, in addition the various accounting fields (such as memory usage) are incomplete until the job finishes.
-If you want current data on memory usage or other counters use the sstat command.
+For monitoring live performance stats use the jobstats command.
+Slurm keeps past job records, so users can look back at their historic usage for up to 6 months.
+If you need data from further back contact FASRC to get access to our job archive.

 sacct can provide much more detail as it has access to many of the resource accounting fields that SLURM uses.
 For example, to get a detailed report on the memory and CPU usage for an array job (see below for details about job arrays):